RIGHT HANDED PITCHER

 Welker spent most of the season at Indianapolis, some of the time as closer.
 He got off to a strong start, allowing no earned runs in his first ten games through early May.
 The Pirates called him up at that point for a few days, but he didn’t see any action.
 Once he went back to AAA, he had one more scoreless outing, then gave up 11 earned runs in his next six games.
 He bounced back from that stretch, allowing no runs in eight June games.
 The Pirates called him up again in late June and he made his major league debut with two very brief, scoreless outings in which he showed off a fastball that sat at 97 mph.
 When he went back to AAA, he started struggling again, with a 6.23 ERA in July, before bouncing back again in August.
 On the season, Welker finally got his K rate over one per inning, but struggled periodically with his control.
 He held left-handed and right-handed hitters to almost exactly the same average, .231 and .232, respectively.

 Welker was reported to be the player to be named later in the Justin Morneau trade.
 The trade wasn’t finalized until after the season, probably because some team claimed Welker off trade waivers.
 The Pirates reacquired him just six weeks later in exchange for Kris Johnson.
-He’ll compete for a bullpen spot in spring training and, in any event, will almost certain see time in Pittsburgh.
+He had an outside chance for a bullpen spot in spring training. but pitched poorly and will head to Indianapolis.
+If he overcomes his spring troubles, he has a good chance of seeing time in Pittsburgh.